dr-guangtou/daily_astroph/astroph-1808.md

 #### [Broad-line region structure and line profile variations in the changing look AGN HE1136-2304](https://arxiv.org/abs/1808.07331)
+    * The outer line wings of all BLR lines respond much faster to continuum variations indicating an Keplerian disk component for the BLR.
+The response in the outer wings is about two light days shorter than the response of the adjacent continuum flux with respect to the ionizing continuum flux.
+    * the variability behavior of this changing look AGN is similar to that of other AGN.

 #### [A Unified Analysis of Four Cosmic Shear Surveys](https://arxiv.org/abs/1808.07335)
+    - **Important**
+    * DLS + CFHTLS + DES SVD + KiDS 450 deg^2: unified pipeline
+    * We identify several analysis choices that can shift the cosmological constraints by a significant fraction of the uncertainties.
+    * From the goodness-of-fit and the Bayesian evidence ratio, we determine that amongst the four surveys, the two more recent surveys, DES-SV and KiDS-450, have acceptable goodness-of-fit and are consistent with each other.

 #### [The Simons Observatory: Science goals and forecasts](https://arxiv.org/abs/1808.07445)
     - **Important**